miralab-ai/IzTech-phaseOTDR-dataset/README.md

 # IzTech-phaseOTDR-dataset
 Dataset for the article below:

-Ceyhun Efe Kayan, Kivilcim Yuksel Aldogan, and Abdurrahman Gumus, “Intensity and phase stacked analysis of a Φ-OTDR system using deep transfer learning and recurrent neural networks,” Applied Optics 62, 1753-1764 (2023) [(link to paper)](https://opg.optica.org/ao/abstract.cfm?uri=ao-62-7-1753)
+Ceyhun Efe Kayan, Kivilcim Yuksel Aldogan, and Abdurrahman Gumus, “**Intensity and phase stacked analysis of a Φ-OTDR system using deep transfer learning and recurrent neural networks**,” Applied Optics 62, 1753-1764 (2023) [(link to paper)](https://opg.optica.org/ao/abstract.cfm?uri=ao-62-7-1753)

 ## Dataset:
 includes Raw Data files for 15 different cases presented in the article.